patience4711/RPI-APS-inverters/README.md

 Or use a wifi analizer tool on your phone/tablet.
 Important: you should do some configuration first.
 Got to the chapter 'SETTINGS'.

+**upgrade an existing installation**
 If you already use this software you can do 2 things: Install a new image or simply update the software.
 If you want to install a newer released image, you best do this after sunset.
-You can backup your databases and restore them after you installed the new version. (menu databases->backup).<br>
+You can backup your databases first, and restore them after you installed the new version. (menu databases->backup).<br>

 ## SOFTWARE UPDATES